Do you want to buy traffic using OpenRTB protocol but don't know how to do it? Then this article is for you!

 Q: What is the max RPS (Requests Per Second)?

 A: We recommend answering 100 RPS despite the fact we support much more than that.
 This limit can be increased at any time.
-But initially, it will save you money since our pricing is based on the requests.
+Initially, it will save you money since our pricing is based on requests.

 Q: Where are your RTB servers located?